 ”Let the breath be married with the movement.” yoga teacher Wayan said wisely.

 I have to admit I was a bit worried about yoga classes as I am really not a morning person and I am super slow in the morning.
-But Wayan started with a slow and easy yoga as it was our first class and some people were beginners (I consider myself a yoga beginner, too, even though I have been practicing yoga since Bocas Yoga in May 2012.)
+But Wayan started with a slow and easy yoga as it was our first class and some people were beginners (I consider myself a yoga beginner, too, even though I have been practicing yoga since May 2012.)